Women Do 2.6 Times More Domestic Work Than Men. Here’s a Look Inside 10 of Their Kitchens.

 Natural disasters strike without warning.
 The 7.8-magnitude earthquake that struck Ecuador in 2016 killed more than 650 people, injured more than 7,000, and left 500,000 in need of humanitarian assistance.
 Rosa Mariluz and her children lost everything, which is when WFP stepped in.
 Here, she cleans up after a meal in her post-earthquake kitchen – a small white table with one pan for washing and another for rinsing.

 Every month, WFP provides food to over 8,000 refugees in the Mugombwa camp in Rwanda.
 In 2014, Angelique, her husband and their two children fled there from violence in the DRC.
 “It was terrible to see my kids hungry and injured,” she says.
 “I cried all the way to Rwanda, because I felt that I was in a hopeless situation.”
-Today they rely on a small grill and WFP Super Cereal to feed their newborn baby girl.
-They named her Peace.
+Today they rely on this small grill and WFP Super Cereal to feed their newborn baby girl, who they named Peace.